 A good level of technical knowledge with an in-depth understanding of at least one computer language is important.
 Most employers expect a degree in a relevant subject such as computer science or information systems.

 Read about the skills you'll need to become an applications developer.

 Cyber security analyst

 Sometimes referred to as an information security analyst or cyber intelligence analyst, you'll protect an organisation by preventing, detecting and managing cyber threats.
-You could be offering advisory services to clients or working to protect the security of the organisation you work for.
+You could offer advisory services to clients or work to protect the security of the organisation you work for.

 An undergraduate degree isn't always required, but a degree in a relevant subject such as business information systems or computer science can help.

 Find out more about data analyst and data scientist salaries and consider taking a big data course.

 Involved in the planning and development of the database, you'll troubleshoot issues on behalf of the user.
 It's your job to ensure the data is consistent, secure and retrievable in an emergency.
 As companies depend on effective databases, the role can be demanding as there's pressure to keep everything running smoothly.

 Familiarity with data manipulation languages, knowledge of database design and business awareness are all skills you'll need.
 It's worth gaining some experience in programming and familiarising yourself with as many database technologies and operating systems as possible.
 Most positions require knowledge of structured query language (SQL), Unix and DBMS.